-Find the monthly book selection and read weekly updates -- and make your comments -- at www.capradio.org/books.
+Find the monthly book selection and read weekly updates, and make your comments -- at www.capradio.org/reads.

 In addition to our online presence, we meet every month for book discussions.
-Most of the meetings are on the second Tuesday of each month, at 6:00 p.m. at Capital Public Radio.
+Most of the meetings are on the second Tuesday of each month, at two times 2:00 pm and 6:00 p.m. and are held at Capital Public Radio Studios .
 We encourage you to join us for these discussions.
 Registration begins on the first Wednesday following each monthly meeting.
-Registration is free, but space is limited to 40 readers, so you must register each month to attend.
+Registration is free, but space is limited to 40 readers at each meeting time, so you must register each month to attend.
 Please sign up early to reserve your space.

 Our book selections are carefully considered and varied in nature.
 Each monthly selection is announced at the end of the monthly meeting, followed by an announcement on the web on the following Wednesday.
 You can purchase a copy or download the book directly through our website.

-CapRadio Reads is a book club for everyone, anytime.
+CapRadio Reads is for everyone, anytime.
 We want your thoughts on the current selection and your ideas for further reading and book "happenings" around town.
 We invite you to join us for lively, interesting, and insightful conversations about books, authors and the world of words.